starikcetin/Eflatun.SceneReference/README.md

 > [!TIP]<br/>
 > `serializedObject` is a field of the `Editor` class.
 See [here](https://docs.unity3d.com/ScriptReference/Editor-serializedObject.html) for documentation.

+> [!TIP]<br/>
+> If you are get an `Unsupported type SceneReference` error, try reserializing the asset that is holding the `SceneReference` field.
+There are no official Unity responses regarding this.
+We are speculating that this error stems from outdated serialization data.
+See [here](https://github.com/starikcetin/Eflatun.SceneReference/issues/108#issuecomment-2501821101).

 ### Direct Access

 Use this option if: